Perhaps our generation’s greatest failing is how lazy we are.

 It’s easy to find some jackass blogger who can write “TOP 10 WAYS TO INFLUENCE YOUR NETWORK!!!”
 But finding someone who has a deep, thorough knowledge of academic research, plus practical persuasion is extraordinarily rare.

-If you’re interested in how to change your own behavior, I strongly encourage you to spend an hour listening to our conversation.
+If you’re interested in how to change your own behavior, I strongly encourage you to listen to our conversation.

 You can’t get this kind of material anywhere else, and BJ is a tremendous expert with a lifetime of experience.